telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/use-typescript-for-controls-using-kendo-ui.md

 ![typescript-using-kendo-intellisense](images/typescript-using-kendo-intellisense.png)

-Once the type casting is done, you can utilize anyavailable client-side method exposed by the __Kendo__ widget.You can find more details about the widgets’ API in the [Kendo API reference](http://docs.telerik.com/kendo-ui/introduction).
+Once the type casting is done, you can utilize any available client-side method exposed by the **Kendo** widget.You can find more details about the widgets’ API in the [Kendo API reference](http://docs.telerik.com/kendo-ui/introduction).

-# See Also
+### See Also

  * [Add TypeScript Definitions for Controls Using Kendo UI]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-controls-using-kendo-ui%})